souza-alexandrejr/PythonBook/README.md

-# beginnerspython3
+# Python Book

-Code repo for the Beginners Guide to Python 3 Programming
+Code repository for the "Beginners Guide to Python 3 Programming" Book

-Each chapter is represented by a separate directory within the repo.
+Each chapter is represented by a separate directory within the repository.

-Chapters with exercieses have a sub directory containing sample solutions for the exerices in that chapter.
+Chapters with exercises have a sub directory containing sample solutions for the exercises in that chapter.